symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Wrap the TransferTransaction in an :ref:`AggregateTransaction <aggregate-transaction>`, attaching the multisig public key as the signer of the transaction.
+3. Wrap the TransferTransaction in an :ref:`aggregate-transaction`, attaching the multisig public key as the signer of the transaction.

 .. example-code::